awsdocs/amazon-redshift-developer-guide/doc_source/c-the-query-plan.md

 The following operators also appear frequently in EXPLAIN output for routine queries\.
 + **Unique**

-  Eliminates duplicates for SELECT DISTINCT queries and UNION queries\.
+  Removes duplicates for SELECT DISTINCT queries and UNION queries\.
 + **Limit**

   Processes the LIMIT clause\.